Our goals for the Farm

 Why we’re doing this

-Global biodiversity loss, ecosystem collapse and national security, A national security assessment, Feb 2026 UK
+Global biodiversity loss, ecosystem collapse and national security assessment, Feb 2026 UK

 Huge decline in insects (70%) since 1960’s and the need to recognise most plants (over 80%) need insect pollination.